jimburton/M269/tutorials/practice-block-two/README.md

    should perform that step "manually", swapping the values yourself.

-   However, base your implementation on the version below, which adds a simple optimisation that improves performance in the best case scenario.
+   However, base your implementation on the version below which adds a simple optimisation that improves performance in the best case scenario.
 That scenario occurs when the data is either already sorted or becomes sorted after only a few passes.
 If on any given